This post was most recently updated on May 11th, 2021

 There are a couple of ways to determine if your firewood is well seasoned.
 Different types of wood will take different amounts of time.

-Generally harder, hotter burning woods like gum take longer to season than softer, cooler burning wood like white pine.
+Generally harder, hotter burning woods like gum or oak take longer to season than softer, cooler burning wood like white pine.

 - Well seasoned wood will feel lighter to lift than wet wood and will have some long cracks developing across the grain.

 - If you hit two pieces of well seasoned wood together they will make a higher pitched clear sound.
 If you hit two pieces of wet wood together, you get a very dull ‘thud’ sound.